dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

   1. Have a text file where you write down what you do and then copy and paste the measured performance.

-  2. Each time you make a real improvment make a subdirectory with a clearly sequential naming scheme and copy the entire directory there.
+  2. Each time you make a real improvement make a subdirectory with a clearly sequential naming scheme and copy the entire directory there.
 For example, before modifying anything: